JetBrains/kotlin-web-site/docs/tutorials/kotlin-android.md

 ### What's next?

-The next step is to add features to your app.
+Read more about using the [Kotlin plugin](kotlin-android.html) for Android development.
 To learn about different Kotlin features, try [Kotlin Koans](koans.html).